Zenzi (comics)

 Zenzi is a character appearing in American comic books published by Marvel Comics.
 Created by Ta-Nehisi Coates and Brian Stelfreeze, the character first appeared in Black Panther #1 (April 2016).
 She is an adversary of the superhero Black Panther.

 Publication history

-Zenzi was created by Ta-Nehisi Coates and Brian Stelfreeze.
-She first appeared in Black Panther #1 (April 2016).
+Zenzi was created by writer Ta-Nehisi Coates and artist Brian Stelfreeze, and first appeared in Black Panther #1 (April 2016).

 Fictional character biography

-Zenzi came from the African country of Niganda.
-Zenzi ran away from her homeland after Killmonger made some experiments on her and several inhabitants against their will.
+Zenzi came from the African country of Niganda, but fled after Killmonger experimented on her and several inhabitants against their will.

-She led the army of her home country and started an alliance with Tetu.
-The Black Panther tried to stop Zenzi at some point.
-She used her powers against him the first time to escape him.
-But she ended up in coma after the Black Panther during an ambush later.
+She led the army of her home country and allied with Tetu.
+The Black Panther tried to stop Zenzi at some point, rendering her comatose for some time.
 Nonetheless, Tetu helped Zenzi escape.

 She later allied herself with Baron Zemo and Hydra.

 Powers and abilities

-Zenzi has the ability to sense and manipulate people's emotions.
-She can use her powers to make her targets exceed their limits.
+Zenzi has the ability to sense and manipulate the emotions of others.
+She can suppress the limits of the human body, giving superhuman physical abilities to those she controls.